OpenRakis/Spice86/README.md

 Compatibility list available [here](COMPATIBILITY.md).

-### How to build locally
+### How to build on your machine

-Locally you will need:

-- .NET 6 SDK
+- Install the .NET 6 SDK (once)
 - clone the repo
-- run:
+- run this where Spice86.csproj is located:

 ```bash
    dotnet build